Advertising

 Visual search is another mind-blower.

-With AI Mode’s “Search Live” feature, powered by Project Astra, you can point your phone’s camera at anything and get instant answers.
+Real-time visual understanding demos, powered by Project Astra, you can point your phone’s camera at anything and get instant answers.
 Spotted a cool jacket on someone at a café?
 Snap a pic, and Gemini will identify it, find where to buy it, and maybe even tell you if it’s on sale.

 This is a big deal for brands.